fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 # 07 - Component based Styling

-This is a tricky part to wrap the head around.
-We have the following situation:
+We follow th component based architecture approach, so how about styling?
+We decided to put styling to the component, but in the web we have the following situation:

 - **General**: A style should always be defined within a component
 - **Development**: You want to have Hot Module reload, when you change a style of a component
 - **Development**: When the application is rendered on the server, you want to return the style inline.
 - **Production**: You want to return the styles as a seperate Stylesheet that gets loaded independently to the sourcecode and javascript code.

-To fulfill this expectations, we add a style.css file to the component and define the look and feel for that particular component within the file.
+We do it by just adding a style.css file to the component and define the look and feel for that particular component within the file.

 ## The current state of CSS

-In 2017, the typical modern JavaScript stack settled.
+In 2017, the typical modern JavaScript stack based on React has known best practices.
 The different libraries and tools this tutorial made you set up are pretty much the *cutting-edge industry standard*.
 Yes, that's a complex stack to set up, but at least, most front-end devs agree that React-Webpack (maybe with Redux for WebApps) is the way to go.
 Now regarding CSS, I have some pretty bad news.
 Nothing settled, there is no standard way to go, no standard stack.

 SASS, BEM, SMACSS, SUIT, Bass CSS, React Inline Styles, LESS, Styled Components, CSSX, JSS, Radium, Web Components, CSS Modules, OOCSS, Tachyons, Stylus, Atomic CSS, PostCSS, Aphrodite, React Native for Web, and many more that I forget are all different approaches or tools to get the job done.
 They all do it well, which is the problem, there is no clear winner, it's a big mess.